-For instance, you don’t have to go login to Facebook, Twittter, Linkedin, Feedly, etc. You can make updates, manage notifications, mentions, direct messages, etc.
+For instance, you don’t have to go login to Facebook, Instagram, Twitter, Linkedin, Pinterest, Feedly, etc. You can make updates, manage notifications, mentions, direct messages, etc.

 Social media dashboards make social media managers’ lives easier.
-That all said, let’s look at 9 social media dashboards, that are on the market now.
+If you are looking for Hootsuite alternatives or Buffer competitors, this article will help too.
+Let’s look at 9 social media dashboards.

 Market Me Suite– I like this interface, but they have changed the pricing and allowed social profiles for free accounts a few times.

 I believe on my last try you could not monitor your fanpage without paying for an account.
 It is nice for other features, smart inboxes, monitoring keywords, and indicating leads.

 Pinterest Automation– Another dashboard, monitoring, search and reporting tool that includes some unique features.